cdpadilla42/chrisdpadilla.com/_posts/internaltraffic.md

 The two options from there are to set this with either cookies or JavaScript.
 Both are imperfect in their own way, but all of these methods together end up being a useable solution.

+**Update:** An alternate approach is to set the internal traffic from a custom event.
+If tag manager is already being used, it's likely there are custom events already set up for when an admin logs in.
+So you can trigger on admin login to set the internal traffic.

 I can't recommend [Julius Fedorovicius' article](https://www.analyticsmania.com/post/how-to-exclude-internal-traffic-in-google-analytics-4) and site enough for all help on all the different growing pains from UA to GA4.

 Here's hoping the ol' opt-out plugin gets an update sometime!